JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Check if the user is liking a reply or post and make the use a different mutation #DONE
 - Add a separate mutation for editing a reply #DONE
 - And for retweeting #DONE
-- And for replying to a reply - This will have to handled from the CreatePostWizard
+- And for replying to a reply - This will have to handled from the CreatePostWizard #DONE
+- Clicking on a reply should open a separate page for the reply with the parent above
 - The page for a separate post should also fetch replies
 - Lines between the profile pictures for replies
 - The feed should be all the replies that the user has posted